 Get the Look: Two-toned Kitchen Cabinetry

-One of the most exciting elements of updating your kitchen is planning out its style; browsing Pinterest or design sites for inspiration, and breathing new life into a tired space.
+One of the most exciting aspects of updating your kitchen is planning out its style; browsing Pinterest or design sites for inspiration, and breathing new life into a tired space.

 But sometimes it can be difficult to narrow down all of these enticing options and decide on just one to implement into your design.
 It doesn’t have to be this way, however – two-toned cabinetry is a growing trend that lets you have the best of both worlds.
+Stylish and practical, design-wise, opting for a different colour in your lower cabinets to the overheads also works to break up the monotony so often seen in kitchen design and invite light into the space.
 Here’s how to make it work.

 Create a contrast

-To create a feeling of space in a smaller kitchen, incorporate contrasting colours between your upper and lower cabinetry.
+Incorporating contrasting colours in upper and lower cabinetry can create the illusion of space in a small kitchen.
 Using a light palette on top lessens the harsh division between wall and cabinet, and keeps the weight in the bottom half of the space.